movementlabsxyz/MIP/MIP/mip-34/README.md

 More common term for block.
 May be mixed up with the batch of transactions sent to the sequencer, the L1-block or with the batch of blocks that should be processed by the L1-contract.
 Here we mean L2-block.
 - **attester**  (not recommended)
 The term attester has been deprecated in favor of validator.
+- **quorum certificate** (not recommended)
+The term quorum certificate has been deprecated in favor of L2-finality certificate.